-In this blog we’ve identified five small ways you can improve your mental health and wellbeing at home, particularly if you are in isolation.
+In this blog we’ve identified five small ways you can improve your mental health and wellbeing at home, particularly if you are working from home, or isolating.

 1. Stay connected